-Chief Risk Officer New York State Teachers' Retirement System 10 Corporate Woods Drive Albany, NY 12211-2395 E-mail: nystrscompliance@nystrs.org
+Chief Risk Officer New York State Teachers' Retirement System 10 Corporate Woods Drive Albany, NY 12211-2395

+E-mail: nystrscompliance@nystrs.org

 - (a) The undersigned General Partner or external Investment Manager, as applicable, acknowledges the Investor has an established policy requiring AML/OFAC compliance and for General Partner or external Investment Manager, as applicable, to provide this certification of compliance.
-For purposes hereof, "General Partner/Investment Manager" shall mean and include the General Partner/external Investment Manager, their control persons and executive officers, and each affiliate, director, partner, member, officer, agent, employee, and shareholder who possesses or exercises management or investment authority and discretion with respect to the Fund/Account to which Investor may make a commitment of its funds or assets. - (b) The General Partner/Investment Manager, as applicable, represents, warrants, covenants that it shall conduct its duties and obligations in compliance with applicable law, rules, and regulations, and further certifies that it shall cause the Partnership/Account to avoid transactions, including investments in the Fund/Account, that are:
+For purposes hereof, "General Partner/Investment Manager" shall mean and include the General Partner/external Investment Manager, their control persons and executive officers, and each affiliate, director, partner, member, officer, agent, employee, and shareholder who possesses or exercises management or investment authority and discretion with respect to the Fund/Account to which Investor may make a commitment of its funds or assets. - (b) The General Partner/Investment Manager, as applicable, represents, warrants, covenants that it shall conduct its duties and obligations in compliance with applicable law, rules, and regulations, and further certifies that it shall cause the Partnership/Account to avoid transactions, including investments in the Fund/Account, that are: - 1) in violation of any applicable sanctions or anti-money laundering legislation, rule, regulation, or order administered by the US Department of the Treasury, including through the Office of Foreign Assets Control ("OFAC") or the Financial Crimes Enforcement Network, including Subtitle B, Chapters V and X of Title 31 of the U.S. Code of Federal Regulations, in each case as amended from time to time, or - 2) (i) with any person or entity appearing on the Specially Designated Nationals and Blocked Persons List of the OFAC as amended from time to time, (ii) with any person or entity known by the Partnership/Manager (after reasonable inquiry) to be owned or controlled by any person or entity described in the foregoing item (i)

-1) in violation of any applicable sanctions or anti-money laundering legislation, rule, regulation, or order administered by the US Department of the Treasury, including through the Office of Foreign Assets Control ("OFAC"), Office of Investment Security, or the Financial Crimes Enforcement Network, including Subtitle B, Chapters V and X of Title 31 of the U.S. Code of Federal Regulations, in each case as amended from time to time, or be owned or controlled by any person or entity described in the foregoing item (i) with ownership of 20% or more of outstanding voting securities being presumptively a control position, or (iii) directly or indirectly with a country or region against which the U.S. maintains comprehensive economic sanctions, or with any person or entity having its principal place of business located in said country or region.
+with ownership of 20% or more of outstanding voting securities being presumptively a control position, or (iii) directly or indirectly with a country or region against which the U.S. maintains comprehensive economic sanctions, or with any person or entity having its principal place of business located in said country or region.
 For purposes of the foregoing, the Partnership/Manager's reliance on a representation or warranty made by a counterparty at or prior to the time of the investment or transaction and compliance with the General Partner's/Manager's internal AML and OFAC compliance policy will constitute reasonable inquiry.